isarlab-department-engineering/ARDVO/README.md

 # ARD-VO: Agricultural Robot Dataset of Vineyards and Olive groves

 ***10, Mar 2021 update***</br>
 - REPOSITORY UNDER CONSTRUCTION we are uploading and building the github repo.  </br></br></br>

-Real-world extensive set of data to support the development of solutions and algorithms for precision farming technologies in the aforementioned crops.
-ARD-VO has been collected with an
+ARD-VO is a Real-world extensive set of data to support the development of solutions and algorithms for precision farming technologies. </br>

-Unmanned Ground Vehicle (UGV) equipped with different heterogeneous sensors that capture information essential for robot localization and plant monitoring tasks.
+ARD-VO has been collected with an Unmanned Ground Vehicle (UGV) equipped with different heterogeneous sensors that capture information essential for robot localization and plant monitoring tasks.
 It is composed of sequences gathered in 11 experimental sessions between August and October 2021, navigating the UGV for several kilometers in four cultivation